Metalwork

 Different types of rolling mills and defects in rolled metal

-Rolling as one of the important processes in the engineering world, it is available in different types of a suitable specific operation.
-Like other manufacturing process defects also occurs in rolled products which are we have to discuss to them in order to prevent them.
+Rolling is one of the important processes in the engineering world, it is available in different types of suitable specific operations.
+Like other manufacturing process defects also occurs in rolled products which we have to discuss with them in order to prevent them.

 ring rolling